justin1101011001/Socket-Programming/README.md

 # Additional Information
 - Please only start inputting when you see the prompt ``>``.
 - Each command should be no more than 1,024 characters long.
-- While in the chat session UI, message length is limited to the window size width at the time of UI launch.
-Additionally, message might be over written by time stamp if too long.
+- While in the chat session UI, the input field will scroll if the message is longer than the current window size, the message will still be sent in whole.
+The maximum length of one message should still be less than 1,024 characters long.